Arthur Lee, 1st Viscount Lee of Fareham: Chequers

 Lee and his wife took on a long lease of Chequers, a country house and 1000 acre estate in Buckinghamshire, in 1909.
 The Lees bought the property in 1912 after the owner died, and began restoration.
-In 1917, they gave the estate, and the entire contents of the house which included a library, historical papers and manuscripts and a collection of Cromwellian portraits and artefacts, in trust to the nation to be used as the official residence and retreat of successive British Prime Ministers in perpetuity, enabled by the Chequers Estate Act 1917.
+In 1917, they gave the estate, and the entire contents of the house which included a library, historical papers and manuscripts and a collection of Cromwellian portraits and artefacts, in trust to the nation to be used as the official residence and retreat of successive British Prime Ministers in perpetuity, enabled by the Chequers Estate Act 1917, the first piece of legislation to recognize the figure of a Prime Minister.
 The Lees left the property in January 1921, and Lloyd George was the first Prime Minister to use the property.

 Patron of the arts, and later life

 After furnishing Chequers, Lee began a second collection.
 He gained the financial backing of Samuel Courtauld and Joseph Duveen, and established the Courtauld Institute of Art with the University of London.
 The institute, the first to offer degrees in the history of art in Britain, opened in 1932 with William George Constable as its director at Lee's request.
 Also with Courtauld, he persuaded the University of London to accept the transfer of the Warburg Institute from Hamburg; it was loaned to him prior to its re-establishment in 1944.
 He also donated a silver collection and other objects to Hart House, at the University of Toronto in Canada in 1940.
 In 1935 he donated a Madonna of Venetian painter Bartolomeo Vivarini (c.
 1480) to Westminster Abbey.

 Additionally, in the 1920s Lee was a trustee of the Wallace Collection and of the National Gallery.
 He served as chairman of the latter in 1931–2, and was a member of the Royal Fine Art Commission from 26 May 1926 until his death.

 Between 1917 and 1939 Lee was President of Cheltenham College.

 Lee wrote his autobiography, entitled A Good Innings in 1941, and this was privately published in three volumes that year.
-It was later republished by his good friend Alan Clark, also a Conservative politician, for publishers J. Murray in 1974 (see below).
+It was later republished by his good friend Alan Clark, also a Conservative politician, for publisher J. Murray in 1974 (see below).